Course Catalog 2024-2025

 ITL 369wb/ GER 369wb Seminar: Topics in Transnational Encounters-Nations Without Borders (4 Credits)

 Offered as GER 369wb and ITL 369wb.
 Both Italy and Germany arise from a combination of mobile factors, including people, languages, ideas and ideologies that move across, beyond and before national borders.
 This course interrogates what it means to study a modern language, specifically German and Italian, by reflecting on this fluidity and mobility of languages and cultures.
 Areas of inquiry include: the reception of works and authors in translation, the geographic and social mobility of people across multiple borders, the role of memory in connecting the national past with other regions and languages, and the impact of transnational cultures in shaping gender, racial and cultural identities.
-Cannot be taken S/U. Enrollment limited to 12.
-Juniors and seniors only.
+Cannot be taken S/U. Restrictions: Juniors and seniors only.
+Enrollment limited to 12.
 Instructor permission required.

 Spring, Variable